techiediaries/techiediaries/_posts/2020/angular-9/2019-03-06-angular-ngform-ngnoform-template-reference-variable.md

 Next, you need to get a reference to the created `ngForm` directive in the form you are working with.
 For this matter, you can use a  template reference variable.

-## What is a Template Reference Variable
+## What is an Angular Template Reference Variable

 Here is the definition of a template reference variables from the [official docs](https://angular.io/guide/template-syntax#ref-vars):